List of Lupin III characters: Melon Cop

 Melon Kiichi (メロン奇一, Meron Kiichi), usually referred to as "Melon Cop" (刑事メロン, Keiji Meron), is Zenigata's assistant in the manga series Shin Lupin III (known in English as Lupin III: World's Most Wanted).
 His skills include decryption and handcuff-tossing.
 Unlike Zenigata, Melon prefers using deadly force to stop Lupin and his gang.
 By the end of the series he is largely reduced to secondary character status, appearing only rarely, and simply to help Zenigata fight Lupin.
 Melon also seems to be capable of facing Lupin without Zenigata's help, fully defeating him on several occasions, only to have Lupin escape with the help of Jigen or Fujiko.
 Episode 28 of the second anime series adapts Melon Cop's first appearance, albeit with key differences.
 Zenigata goes to France to capture Lupin where he is assigned a partner, Melon Ganimard (ガニマール・メロン, Ganimāru Meron), a female detective and the granddaughter of Inspector Ganimard, rival of the original Arsène Lupin.
-She also appears in episode 23 of Lupin the 3rd Part V.
+She also appears in episode 23 of Part 5.

 Clarisse d'Cagliostro

 Lady Clarisse d'Cagliostro (クラリス・ド・カリオストロ, Kurarisu do Kariosutoro) is the last princess of the small grand duchy of Cagliostro in the anime film The Castle of Cagliostro.
 She is a good friend to Lupin, for whom she first encountered during his thieving career when she was a child.
 Her parents, the previous Grand Duke and Grand Duchess of Cagliostro, were killed in a fire which destroyed her original home the grand ducal palace.
 The last surviving member of the country's ruling family, Clarisse is a rightful heiress to the throne but has been forced by the country's regent, Count Lazare d'Calgiostro, to marry him.
 During the car chase, she meets up with Lupin who discovers that her signet ring is the key to the legendary lost treasure of Cagliostro, which is the only reason the count wants to take her as his wife with his own ring.
 While uncovering the secret of the Goat bills, Lupin has to expose the count's evil plan and rescue Clarisse from his clutches.
-Clarisse also makes a brief cameo in the first episode of Lupin the 3rd Part V.
+Clarisse also makes a brief cameo in the first episode of Part 5.

 She is named after Clarisse d'Etigues, the daughter of Baron Godefroy d'Etigues and the wife of the original Arsène Lupin who died in 1899 after giving birth to their son Jean in The Countess of Cagliostro.
-She is voiced by Sumi Shimamoto in Japanese and by Joan-Carol Henning in the Streamline English dub and Bridget Hoffman in the Animaze dub.
+She is voiced by Sumi Shimamoto in Japanese and by Joan-Carol Henning and Barbara Goodson in the Streamline English dub, Bridget Hoffman in the Manga dub, and Cherami Leigh Kuehn in the Discotek dub.